-- Protect the environment by employing certified staff to plan and approve local wastewater systems. - Protect property and reduce costs to homeowners through Certified Flood Plain management. - Serve in advisory capacity to the Kansas Department of Health & Environment to provide input from mid-size rural community health departments.

-• Provided leadership to the South Central Metro Region of Counties (Cowley, Butler, Sumner, Harvey, Reno, Sedgwick, Marion).
+- Provided input to the Kansas Association of Local Health Departments vital to the advancement of the Kansas Foundational Public Health Services Model in local health departments. - Protect property and reduce costs to homeowners through Certified Flood Plain management. - Serve in advisory capacity to the Kansas Department of Health & Environment to provide input from mid-size rural community health departments. - Provided leadership to the South-Central Metro Region of Counties (Cowley, Butler, Sumner, Harvey, Reno, Sedgwick, Marion).